 “Using spacecraft that cycle between Earth and Mars would be an order of magnitude cheaper than using an entirely new series of rockets to send each crew to Mars.”

-Although his ideas pre-date those currently being proposed by various billionaires, Aldrin is certainly not the first to consider how to carry out a manned mission to Mars.
+Although his ideas pre-date some of those currently proposed by various billionaires, Aldrin is certainly not the first to consider how to carry out a manned mission to Mars.

-Aldrin’s plan also differs from Von Braun’s in its level of reusability.
+Buzz Aldrin’s plan for the human exploration of Mars also differs from Von Braun’s in its level of reusability.

 Ambitious space exploration plans always come with a huge caveat: politics.